lukechi1219/zenith524_app/privacy-policy.md

 We collect and use your information to:

 ### Core App Functionality
-- Provide Pomodoro timer services and productivity tracking
+- Provide Focus timer services and productivity tracking
 - Save and sync your session data across devices through Firebase cloud services
 - Store tasks and session data in Firestore for enhanced functionality
 - Maintain your app preferences and settings both locally and in the cloud